WGXA: As a primary ABC affiliate

-Aside from the brief existence of WETV/WNEX-TV/WOKA-TV from 1953 to 1955, Macon had one commercial television service (WMAZ-TV, channel 13) from 1955 to 1968, when WCWB-TV (channel 41) signed on.
-WMAZ had been a secondary affiliate of ABC since signing on in 1953, but by the 1970s, Macon was among the largest markets remaining without full three-network service; only cable viewers or those lucky enough to receive stations from Atlanta or Columbus could see the full ABC schedule.
-An effort in 1970 to get WMCN-TV off the ground on channel 24 failed, and it was not until later in the decade that movement started in earnest to bring Middle Georgia its third commercial TV station.
+Aside from the brief existence of WETV/WNEX-TV/WOKA-TV from 1953 to 1955, Macon had one commercial television station (WMAZ-TV, channel 13) between 1955 and 1968, when WCWB-TV (channel 41) signed on.
+WMAZ had been a secondary affiliate of ABC since signing on in 1953, but by the 1970s, Macon was among the largest markets remaining without full service from the three networks; only cable viewers or those capable of receive stations from Atlanta or Columbus could see the full ABC schedule.
+An effort in 1970 to get WMCN-TV off the ground on channel 24 failed.
+It was not until later in the decade that movement started in earnest to bring Middle Georgia its third commercial TV station.
 A trio of WMAZ-TV employees—Lloyd Harris, Stan Carey, and Bill Manly—formed Broadcasting Dynamics and began planning a third station, which prompted WMAZ to fire them in September 1977.

-A year later, Russell-Rowe Communications of Atlanta filed with the Federal Communications Commission (FCC) for a construction permit to build channel 24.
-Just days later, Raymond Rowe died, but Herman J. Russell pressed on, joined by the Broadcasting Dynamics team, which had decided they did not have the money to pursue their own application.
-Lewis Television of Savannah, Georgia, owned by Julius Curtis Lewis Jr., also filed for channel 24, but it dropped its application in October 1979, clearing the way for Russell-Rowe to be awarded the permit in January 1980.
+A year later, Russell-Rowe Communications of Atlanta, headed by entrepreneurs Herman J. Russell and Howard Rowe, filed with the Federal Communications Commission (FCC) for a construction permit to build channel 24.
+Just days later, Rowe died, but Russell pressed on; they were joined by the Broadcasting Dynamics team, which had decided they did not have the money to pursue their own application.
+Middle Georgia Communications, owned by Julius Curtis Lewis Jr. of Savannah, also filed for channel 24, but it dropped its application in October 1979, clearing the way for Russell-Rowe to be awarded the permit in January 1980.

 While Russell-Rowe hoped to name the station WROW in honor of the deceased Rowe, the first call letters on the construction permit were WWLG.
-The station purchased the former site of the Brown Hotel in downtown Macon, while a tower went up on the Cochran Short Route, near the other TV transmission facilities for the Macon area.
+This was soon dropped in favor of WGXA, which was easier to say and, according to general manager Ken Gerdes, "represent[ed] the crossroads of Middle Georgia".
+The station purchased the former site of the Brown Hotel in downtown Macon, while a tower was erected on the Cochran Short Route, near the other TV transmission facilities for the Macon area.
 While WGXA made its on-air debut on April 21, 1982, it was nowhere near fully ready.
 The studio was unlit; equipment was still in boxes, while other components had not yet arrived.
 Local commercials had to be edited in Atlanta or Columbus.
 The first local newscast did not air until October 18, six months later.
+With Rowe deceased, the owners of the station were Russell; real estate broker James Coclin; longtime Georgia broadcaster Don Elliot Heald, who had retired from WSB-TV in 1980; and M. B. "Bud" Seretean, former owner of the Atlanta Hawks.

 In Macon's television ratings, WGXA established itself as the second station, far behind the commanding audience shares that WMAZ held for news and entertainment programming but slightly ahead of WMGT (the renamed WCWB-TV).